Walter Moore (politician)

-Walter Whitman Moore, born 1959 in Virginia, is an American lawyer in Pasadena, California.
-He has run for mayor of Los Angeles twice, in 2005 and 2009.
-In 2009, he received over a quarter of the vote and came in second to Antonio Villaraigosa.
-At various times, he has been an Independent and a member of both major political parties.
+Walter Whitman Moore (born 1959 in Virginia) is an American lawyer and political figure, who was the runner-up for Mayor of Los Angeles in the city's 2009 election.
+An independent who alternated between political parties, he also competed in the 2005 Los Angeles mayoral election.

 Life and career

 Moore graduated with honors from Princeton University in 1981, with a degree in Public and International Affairs from the Woodrow Wilson School.
 While at Princeton he was voted the "most outstanding senior in the American Whig Cliosophic Literary and Debating Society; president of the Woodrow Wilson Honorary Debate Panel; director of the on-topic program this year; Vendevelt award for most outstanding junior in his policy conference; and a David Lawrence scholarship, awarded by U.S. News & World Report, for his junior year."
 He subsequently graduated with honors from Georgetown University Law Center in 1984, and was an Editor of the Georgetown Law Journal.
 He passed the California Bar in 1984, and has been practicing law ever since then.
 Moore represents individuals, partnerships, and corporations in a wide variety of business disputes.
 He is also a licensed real estate broker.

 Moore and his wife Judy, an international property manager, live in Pasadena and own a townhouse in the South of France.
 They have no children.